 6675 Hollywood Boulevard,

 29 people favorited this theater

-Designed by noted theatre architect S. Charles Lee, the Vogue Theatre opened on July 16th, 1935 with a seating capacity of 897, all on one floor.
-The Vogue Theatre was run by Fox West Coast Theatres for many years and was modernised in July 1959 to the plans of architects J. Walter Bantou & J. Arthur Drielsma.
+Designed by noted theatre architect S. Charles Lee, the Vogue Theatre opened on July 9, 1935 with Ivor Novello in “The Phantom Fiend” (a talkie version of Alfred Hitchcock’s “The Lodger”).
+It had a seating capacity of 897, all on one floor.
+The Vogue Theatre was run by Fox West Coast Theatres from July 10, 1945 and was modernised in July 1959 to the plans of architects J. Walter Bantou & J. Arthur Drielsma.
 Mann Theatres took over in the early-1990’s.

 One of the better mid-sized theatres on Hollywood Boulevard, the theatre is located on Hollywood Boulevard & N. Las Palmas Avenue, across the next block from the Egyptian Theatre.